Enable OAuth 2.0 login

 If you’d rather, you may create a new account without an active license (therefore free).

-Go to Integrations and click Add new and create an integration and associated endpoints as needed for your given authentication provider.
+Go to Integrations and click + New integration and create an integration and associated endpoints as needed for your given authentication provider.

 Step 5: Call the integration inside the authentication settings